API

 Parameters:

-• script – String or Path with the vtl expression.
+• script – VTL script as a string, a Transformation Scheme object or Path with the VTL script.

 • data_structures – Dict, Path or a List of Dicts or Paths with the data structures.